20+ Years Experience

 Can I claim redundancy if company is dissolved?

-Yes, you may be able to claim redundancy pay income tax, if the company is dissolved.
+You may be able to claim redundancy pay income tax, if the company is dissolved.
 As an employee that has been continuously employed for two or more years, you are eligible for redundancy pay income tax, as stated in the UK Government’s guidance.

 About Insolvency Practitioner